 Historic Astoria & Fort Clatsop

-The Lightship Columbia tour is not suitable for guests with mobility challenges due to steep access ladders and elevated thresholds.
+Not advisable for guests with mobility limitations due to steep access ladders and elevated thresholds.